 What we donā€™t: Heavier and less compressible than mummy bags.

-Our top pick for the best camping sleeping bag of 2023 goes to REI Co-opā€™s Siesta Hooded 20, which checks all the boxes for most recreational campers in a well-built and affordable package.
-The three-season-friendly temperature rating of 20 degrees will keep you cozy down to around freezing (with a recommended 10-degree buffer added in), and the roomy rectangular shape is comfortable and not restrictive (bonus: It comes with a hood, which isnā€™t always the case with rectangular models).
+Our top pick for the best camping sleeping bag of 2024 goes to REI Co-opā€™s Siesta Hooded 20, which checks all the boxes for most recreational campers in a well-built and affordable package.
+The 3-season-friendly temperature rating of 20 degrees will keep you cozy down to around freezing (with a recommended 10-degree buffer added in), and the roomy rectangular shape is comfortable and not restrictive (bonus: It comes with a hood, which isnā€™t always the case with rectangular models).
 The bag also boasts a handy zipper system for airing things or transforming the bag into a quilt in warm weather (you can also connect two single bags to form a double), as well as an interior stash pocket to stow smaller items youā€™d like to keep close by at night.
 At $139, the Siesta Hooded 20 is a great value from a brand we trust.

 But there are a few downsides to keep in mind with the Siesta Hooded 20ā€™s design.
 While most campers will appreciate the spaciousness of a rectangular bag, it does translate to reduced warmth, as thereā€™s simply more air inside for your body to keep warm.
 In other words, a mummy bag is a far more efficient style, although the Siesta does come with a draft collar and cinch cord for helping seal in heat (plus the aforementioned hood).
 Second, the synthetic insulation lacks the premium loft, warmth-to-weight ratio, and packability of down.
 The flip side is a much lower price tag, along with a more durable design that can handle being thrown around (you donā€™t have to worry about feathers escaping) and the odd bit of moisture.
 For most campers, a bag like the Siesta Hooded is a great combination of features and value, and it also comes in a two-person Double version for $239.

-Camping Blanket: Rumpl Original Puffy Blanket ($99)
+Camping Blanket: Rumpl Original Puffy Recycled Blanket ($110)

 What we donā€™t: Not as warm and packable as a down blanket.

 What do we look for in a great camping blanket?
 Warmth, durability, and value, for starters.
 Our top pick, the Original Puffy from Rumpl, hits all threeā€”plus more.
 Rumpl is a relatively new brand, but theyā€™ve helped define the modern camping blanket as we know it.
-Their flagship model, the Original Puffy, combines thick three-season-ready synthetic insulation with a reasonably hardwearing 30-denier shell and a durable water-repellent (DWR) finish to shed light moisture.
+Their flagship model, the Original Puffy, combines thick 3-season-ready synthetic insulation with a reasonably hardwearing 30-denier shell and a durable water-repellent (DWR) finish to shed light moisture.
 A great selection of patterns and colorways adds to the blanketā€™s appeal, and it also sports thoughtful features like the ā€œCape Clipā€ to secure the blanket around your shoulders and corner loops for anchoring it down in the wind.Ā

 One additional consideration when shopping for a camp blanket is size.
-We appreciate the Rumplā€™s 75-inch by 52-inch dimensions, but you can go even larger with a design like Kammockā€™s Mountain Blanket (84 x 50 in.), which is around $40 pricier than the Rumpl but considerably warmer with a thick fleece build.
-You can also step up to a two-person blanket like the Therm-a-Rest Argo ($125), which measures 72 by 78 inches.
-And if youā€™re looking for a better warmth-to-weight ratio, itā€™s worth considering a down-insulated blanket like the Rumpl Down Puffy Blanket or Kelty Galactic Downā€”just keep in mind that down is overall less hardwearing than synthetic (youā€™ll want to keep it in your tent for the most part) and significantly pricier to boot.
-Ultimately, we prefer the versatility and affordability of a synthetic blanket like the Original Puffy.Ā Camping scene by fire
+We appreciate the Rumplā€™s 75-inch by 52-inch dimensions, but you can go even larger with a design like Kammockā€™s Mountain Blanket (84 x 50 in.), which is around $30 pricier but considerably warmer with a thick fleece build.
+You can also step up to a two-person blanket like the Therm-a-Rest Argo ($125), which measures 72 by 78 inches (or splurge for the two-person Original Puffy, which goes for $235).
+And if youā€™re looking for a better warmth-to-weight ratio, itā€™s worth considering a down-insulated blanket like Rumpl's own Down Puffyā€”just keep in mind that down is overall less hardwearing than synthetic (youā€™ll want to keep it in your tent for the most part) and significantly pricier to boot.
+Ultimately, we prefer the versatility and affordability of a synthetic blanket like the Original Puffy.Ā

-Camping Chair: REI Co-op Skyward ($60)
+Camping Chair: REI Co-op Campwell Chair ($60)

 What we donā€™t: Not the cushiest or most supportive option.

 Personal preference weighs heavily for many camping chair shoppersā€”some prioritize cushy comfort while others prefer a lighter and more packable setup.
-Our top pick, the REI Co-op Skyward, achieves a great balance of these qualities at a reasonable price.
+Our top pick, the REI Co-op Campwell, achieves a great balance of these qualities at a reasonable price.
 Its strong steel frame inspires confidence, while X-shaped webbing in the seat and backpanel helps distribute weight evenly.
 And despite its sturdy build, the chair features a lot of mesh, allowing it to breathe well in warm weather and dry super quickly.
 Once youā€™re sitting, cup holders and drop-down pockets at the armrests provide convenient places to stow drinks or small items like keys or a phone.
-For just $60, you'd be hard-pressed to find a better value than the Skyward.
+For just $60, you'd be hard-pressed to find a better value than the Campwell.

 Camping Stove: Eureka Ignite Plus ($160)